Wyrrrd/Rocket_Turrets/README.md

 (Please note: This is a quick and dirty port to 0.18.
 As soon as the original is ported to 0.18, this will be removed.)

-Description
+Description:
-- This mod adds rocket turrets to make rockets more important in game.
-Mod is designed to work only with Bobmod's because on materials and 5 tiers.
+- This mod adds rocket turrets to make rockets great again™.
+The mod is designed to work only with Bob's because of crafting ingredients.
-- Please think a moment before you load atomic rockets... because you wont end well...
+- Please think a moment before you load atomic rockets... because it probably won't end well...

-Planned Features
+Planned Features:
-- Merge Bob version (this one) with [vanilla version](https://mods.factorio.com/mod/RocketTurretsNonBob) to make one
+- Merge Bob version (this one) with [vanilla version](https://mods.factorio.com/mod/RocketTurretsNonBob)

 Credit:
-- Thanks to [Kamsta99](https://mods.factorio.com/user/Kamsta99) for the [original mod](https://mods.factorio.com/mod/RocketTurrets).
+- Thanks to [Kamsta99](https://mods.factorio.com/user/kamsta99) for the [original mod](https://mods.factorio.com/mod/RocketTurrets).